kalusinghrao07/DocumentManagement/README.md.txt

 run the project please follow below steps:

-step 1 - Change the server name in your connection string in appsettings.json file
+step 1 - Change the server name in your connection string in appsettings.json file and use windows authentication in sql server.

 step 2 - run the command for update-database in package manager console.